The Definitive Guide to Underground Cable Ducting

 What is Cable Ducting?

-Cable ducting is a cabling protection system in which electricity/power and other types of cables run through.
-Designed as durable and impact-resistant as possible to make sure cable protection from the weather and any other external factor.
+Cable ducting is a cabling protection system.
+Essentially, it’s a passageway for electricity/power/other types of cables to run through.
+Designed as durable and impact-resistant as possible, this makes sure that cables are protected from weather and any other external factor.

 What is Underground Cable Ducting?

-Underground electric cable ducting in the UK must comply with ENATS (Energy Network Association Technical Specification) 12-24 classes and be manufactured according to BS EN 61386 (which superseded BS EN 50086).
-The electricity provider of the area of installation should be able to give guidelines as to which class your project needs.
+In the UK, underground electric cable ducting must comply with ENATS (Energy Network Association Technical Specification) 12-24 classes.
+It must also be manufactured according to BS EN 61386 (which superseded BS EN 50086).
+The local electricity provider should be able to advise which ducting class is required for your project.

 Material & Class Types

-The different class types for electric cable ducting are Class 1, 2 and 3 ducting is for use with high voltage, low voltage and general application use respectively.
+Electric cable ducting is typically classified into three types – Class 1 for high voltage, Class 2 for low voltage and Class 3 for general-purpose applications.
 Apart from the colour coding (advise Laws & Regulations paragraph below) and the class types, underground ducting also comes in a range of different materials and designs.
-Different types of utilities and installations require different types of ducting.
+Ultimately, different types of utilities and installations require different types of ducting.

-Plastic ducting is the most common one these days, but even this comes in different types.
+Plastic ducting is the most common these days, but even this comes in different types.
 Polyethylene and UPVC are usually the materials of choice for solid wall pipes.
 Their design suits various applications depending on the specification and project requirements.
-Twinwall HDPE pipes are best used in areas that require some extra strength, such as beneath heavy concrete under a road/pavement.
-All pipe materials though, come in different compression strengths and SN ratings, so it’s always best to have a look at the manufacturer’s technical datasheet before installing.
+You should use Twinwall HDPE pipes in areas that require extra strength, such as beneath heavy concrete under roads or pavement.
+However, all pipe materials come in different compression strengths and SN ratings.
+So it’s always best to have a look at the manufacturer’s technical datasheet before installing.

 Organisation & Tidiness

-Every building you see out there makes use of utilities and services, delivered through pipework and cabling.
-There are millions of buildings and millions of miles of cables in the UK as well as in any other country of the world.
+For every building you see, they make use of utilities and services, delivered through pipework and cabling.
+There are millions of buildings and millions of miles of cables in the UK as well as in any other country worldwide.
 It would be practically impossible to leave all those cables on the ground.
 Therefore, burying cables can be a neat, tidy and organised cable routing solution, especially in dense areas.

 Protection

-Apart from the optical benefits, underground ducting protects water pipes, gas pipes and electric cables from damage.
+Apart from aesthetic benefits, underground ducting protects water pipes, gas pipes and electric cables from damage.
 And more importantly, they protect people from their (potentially harmful) contents.

 If left unprotected and above ground, cables and pipes are exposed to weather and environmental factors.
-That increases the risk of being crushed, broken, tampered or compromised.
-This consequently could turn out to be a risk to the safety of people that come in contact with them.
+That increases the risk of cables/pipes being crushed, broken, tampered with or compromised.
+This could also present a risk to the safety of people coming in contact with them.
 Exposure to a damaged electric cable could result in a harmful or even fatal electric shock.
-Burying below ground reduces many of these risks and simultaneously slows the effects of weathering on the cable.
+Burying below ground reduces many of these risks and simultaneously slows down the effects of weathering on the cable.

-However, even when put below the ground but remain unprotected, pipes and cables can be damaged by other factors, like roots growing around or through them, or by people accidentally digging where they are placed.
-That’s where underground ducting comes in use.
-By running utility pipes and cable through ducting pipes, it provides an extra layer of protection and insulation against any type of damage or potentially harmful event.
+However, even when installed below the ground, pipes and cables can still be damaged by other factors, like root growth, or by individuals accidentally digging where they are placed.
+That’s where underground ducting comes in super handy.
+By running utility pipes and cable through ducting pipes, it provides an extra layer of protection and insulation against any type of damage or potentially harmful occurrence.

 Saving Time & Money

-Another essential reason is that underground ducting saves time and money.
-Services like electricity, water, gas, internet and phone lines can all run smoothly and without interruption.
+Another essential benefit is that underground ducting saves time and money.
+When installed correctly, services like electricity, water, gas, internet and phone lines can all run smoothly without interruption.
 Additionally, any type of maintenance or repair work becomes easier.
 That increases general operational safety and reduces project costs considerably.

 Leakage Prevention

-Last but not least, another important reason for using underground cable ducting is that it constitutes a great way to ensure that any substance-leaking from cables doesn’t immediately affect water or other sources.
+Last but not least, another important reason for using underground cable ducting is that it’s a great way to ensure any substance leaking from cables doesn’t immediately affect water or other nearby sources.
 Both overground and underground cables can leak and ducting is a good solution to prevent any potential contamination.

-Installing ducting is relatively easy, but ensuring that installation is safe, efficient and in compliance with the laws and regulations requires some planning and insight.
+Installing ducting is relatively easy, but ensuring it’s safe, efficient and compliant requires some planning and insight.
 The main steps are:

 iStep 4 – Turning off the utilities you are going to install before you start.

-6) Installing the ducting efficiently with as few bends and minimum waste as possible.
+6) Installing the ducting efficiently, minimising bends and reducing waste wherever possible

 iStep 9 – Checking the installation to ensure everything is connection and sealing is correct.

-8) Turning utilities on again and inspecting for any visual leaks/connection issues.
+8) Turning utilities on again and inspecting whether there’s any visual leaks/connection issues.

 9) Installing an appropriate marker table above the ducting at the recommended depth and filling in the hole.

 Every manufacturer, however, has some additional steps or differentiators in this process according to their solutions’ requirements.
-To download Furukawa Electric EFLEX Square Ducting System’s Installation Manual, please follow the link below:
+To download the Installation Manual for the Furukawa Electric EFLEX Square Ducting System, please follow the link below:

 EFLEX Square Installation Manual